-NEW YORK–(BUSINESS WIRE)–The Investor Stewardship Group (ISG), a collective of some of the largest U.S.-based institutional investors and global asset managers, along with several of their international counterparts, with combined assets of more than $22 trillion, today announced its partnership with the John L. Weinberg Center for Corporate Governance at the University of Delaware, which will serve as the home of the ISG’s Investor Stewardship and Governance in early 2017.
+New York, December 5, 2017—The Investor Stewardship Group (ISG), a collective of some of the largest U.S.-based institutional investors and global asset managers, along with several of their international counterparts, introduced its Framework for U.S. Stewardship and Governance in early 2017.
 The Framework goes into effect January 1, 2018.

 Beginning with the 2018 proxy season, ISG signatories are encouraging companies to articulate how their governance structures and practices align with the ISG’s Corporate Governance Principles and where and why they differ in approach.
 ISG signatories believe companies can best decide on how and where to disclose their alignment with the Principles, for example, through investor relations, boards of directors or corporate governance websites, or in other investor outreach/engagement materials.

 “The ISG is advocating for communication – not a tick-the-box compliance exercise,” said CalSTRS Director of Corporate Governance, Anne Sheehan.
 “We’ve spent the last year speaking with individuals involved in the corporate governance space, both in the U.S. and abroad, to determine the best way for companies to communicate their alignment with our Framework.
 Those conversations gave us a better perspective on how the ISG can be most effective in the U.S.”

 The goal of the ISG is to establish the first ever, broad-based U.S. Stewardship and Governance Code.
 Individual ISG members, it should be noted, may differ on specific standards, as outlined in their own proxy voting policies/guidelines, regarding corporate governance practices that are expected of companies.